LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 Tiled Matrix Transpose with Local Array
 -----------------------------------------

-This section extends the discussion in :ref:`tiledmatrixtranspose-label` by adding *local array* objects which are used to store data for each tile in CPU stack-allocated arrays or GPU thread local and shared memory to be used within kernels.
+This section extends the discussion in :ref:`tut-tiledmatrixtranspose-label` by adding *local array* objects which are used to store data for each tile in CPU stack-allocated arrays or GPU thread local and shared memory to be used within kernels.